GenXStreamer/Snapradio/README.md

 To use Twitch features, you must provide a Client ID and Secret in your `.env`.
 1. Register an app at [Twitch Dev Console](https://dev.twitch.tv/).
 2. Set the Redirect URL to `http://localhost`.
-3. Generate a User Token using the provided `get_twitch_token.py` (if available) or similar OAuth flow.

 ## Snapserver Configuration
 Example `snapserver.conf` input: